• Home

 The pilot will establish a replicable blueprint for affordable rural housing development.

-• Village Size: The total number of units will be finalized once the site is fully engineered, accommodating the unique utility and cluster designs.
+• Village Size: The total number of units is finalized once the site is fully engineered, accommodating the unique utility and home cluster designs.

 • Replication: We have engaged in discussions with multiple rural municipalities that have shown interest in adopting this affordable, scalable, sustainable housing model.